 My views on hiking and Covid-19

-If you planning a relatively short hike – a few days or less – and can carry everything you’ll need for the hike, then this might still be possible.
+If you planning a relatively short hike – a few days or less – and can carry everything you’ll need for the hike, then there shouldn’t be a problem.
 Consider planning a hike that is within walking distance of home.
 This is easier for some than others, but these are challenging times.
 You may discover a local route you didn’t know existed!

 It is also really important that your planned route is well within your capabilities so you can stay safe.

-At the current time (18th March 2020), government advice is that if you are self-isolating, you can leave the house for exercise as often as you like as long as you keep away from other people as much as possible.
+At the current time (12th May 2020), government advice is that if you are self-isolating, you can leave the house for exercise as often as you like as long as you keep away from other people as much as possible.
 You can now travel as far as you like to exercise, but remember Scotland and Wales is still closed to hikers.